-Audit Engagement Departmental System Detail Date completed Office of the Municipal Manager 2018/19 Risk Management - Quarter 4 Provide independent assurance services on the controls implemented to mitigate risk, the risk management system and governance.
-MFMA 56, 2003, Section 62(1); MFMA 56, 2003, Section 165(2)(b)(iv); Western Cape Provincial Treasury PGWC Risk Management Framework 15 August 2019 Community Services Housing Administration The objective of the internal audit review is to obtain reasonable assurance regarding the adequacy and effectiveness of the system of internal control including the following scope: Confirming Compliance and adherence to the Western Cape Provincial Framework Policy for the Selection of Housing Beneficiaries in ownership-based subsidy project.
-The Adequacy of the RDP Housing policy and the Standard Operating Procedure Justify Housing awards The Credibility of the Housing Database and qualifying applicants list 22 November 2019 Office of the Municipal Manager 2019/20 Performance Management - Quarter 1 Statutory obligation to provide reasonable assurance on the validity, accuracy and completeness of the information reflected on the performance management system in order to allow management to address any shortfalls that may arise and to ensure that the performance management information reflects the true performance of the municipality.
-MSA, 2000, Sec 41(1); 18 November 2019
+Audit Engagement Departmental System Detail Date completed Office of the Municipal Manager Provide independent assurance services on the controls implemented to mitigate risk, the 2020/21 Risk Management - Quarter 1 risk management system and governance.
+MFMA 56, 2003, Section 62(1); November 2020 MFMA 56, 2003, Section 165(2)(b)(iv); Western Cape Provincial Treasury PGWC Risk Management Framework Obtain reasonable assurance regarding the adequacy and effectiveness of the system of internal control and procedures relating to the deviations from the SCM Policy, Formal Financial Services 2020/21 SCM Review - Quarter 1 Written Price Quotations and Formal Tenders November 2020 awarded for the quarter.
+SCM Policy; Standard Operating Procedures; MFMA 56, 2003, Section 165(2)(b)(ii) The objective of this internal audit review is to obtain reasonable assurance regarding the adequacy and effectiveness of the system of internal control in relation to Revenue Management.
+Financial Services Revenue Management - Credit Control, Debt Collection, Meter Reading & Invoicing The Audit scope as described in the internal audit coverage plan would include the following activities/ sub processes within this area: July 2021 Meter Reading; Debt Collection; Credit Control; Compliance to relevant Legislation, Policies and Standard Operating Procedures Statutory obligation to provide reasonable assurance on the validity, accuracy and Office of the Municipal 2020/21 Performance completeness of the information reflected on Manager Management - Quarter 2 the performance management system in order March 2021 to allow management to address any shortfalls that may arise and to ensure that the performance management information